BxCppDev/Bayeux/README.rst

 You can obtain the Bayeux source code from the main LPC Caen Subversion repository.

-Preparing Your System for Cadfael Installation
+Preparing Your System for Bayeux Installation
 ==============================================

-To install Cadfael, you first need the following sofware:
+To install Bayeux, you first need the following sofware:

 Prerequisite Software
 ---------------------